 Curtis had a nice little office with some toy police cars and fire trucks and a poster that said "I don't need anger management, I need people to stop pissing me off!"
 That's funny and I personally can relate to it very much, but I'm not sure it's something I want to hear from somebody with a gun and qualified immunity.
 Likewise, before the police station parking lot was fenced off to be annoying, I used to shortcut through it after jaywalking across Main Street as a preferable alternative to walking an additional block and waiting five minutes at the crosswalk to get to the library, and one of the police cars had a bumper sticker that said "Nobody cares about your stick figure family" and showed a car plowing through somebody's stick figure family, and I found that funnier at the time than I would now.
-But it appears that Curtis just has a desk job and isn't out killing people anyway.
+But it appears that Curtis just has a desk job and is too old and heavyset to be out killing people anyway.
 He was nice, asked me about myself and stuff.
 I wanted to trust him and believe it wasn't a façade.
 Having Kylie at my side made that a lot easier.

-He asked me to explain what happened before Hayden Nelson showed up - the pre-incident incident, as it were - and I did my best, though I stressed that I don't know what exactly I did that bothered Calise and Talease so much since neither they nor Officer Nelson ever bothered to tell me.
+He asked me to explain what happened before Hayden Nelson showed up - the pre-incident incident, as it were - and I did my best, though I stressed that I don't know what exactly I did that bothered Calise and Talease so much since neither they nor Hayden ever bothered to tell me.
 Curtis then made it sound like this is not an altogether uncommon situation - boy likes girl, girl decides she doesn't like boy, girl calls police on boy.
 That simultaneously made me feel better about myself and made me want this whole planet to burn.

 We didn't return to the pre-incident incident a lot because Curtis wasn't there to investigate it or take sides, but this was the first time anyone in authority bothered to ask me about it or listen to me.
-Officer Nelson didn't care, the staff at Logan Regional Hospital didn't care, my bishop didn't care.
-Officer Nelson should have asked me about my side of the story in the first place even if it didn't make a difference to what he had to do.
+Hayden didn't care, the staff at Logan Regional Hospital didn't care, my bishop didn't care.
+Hayden should have asked me about my side of the story in the first place even if it didn't make a difference to what he had to do.
 He should have been smarter than to take my neighbors' false witness against me as the final word.
 I'm still kind of frustrated that they've faced no repercussions for bearing false witness against me.
 I don't want them to be in trouble, I just want them to be told off for it.
 Part of me wishes they'd pressed charges, because I would have immediately fought them in court instead of just marinating in trauma for the next year and a half.

 My frustration increased a little today when Curtis mentioned a detail I wasn't previously aware of.
 Not taking sides, not saying it was true or not, he said that Calise said I had "jumped out at her in the dark".
 I did no such thing at any time.
-I believe she was referring to the time a week or so before Officer Nelson yelled at me, when she left their little dog Paisley tied up in the snow and forgot about her, then came outside and saw me playing with her.
+I believe she was referring to the time a week or so before Hayden yelled at me, when she left their little dog Paisley tied up in the snow and forgot about her, then came outside and saw me playing with her.
 Calise was startled to see me, and I was in turn startled by her yelp, and I later heard from a thirdhand source that she and Talease were ridiculously upset about it, but I did not jump out at her by any stretch of the imagination.
 I wasn't even standing up.
 I was sitting cross-legged in the snow on the opposite side of the decorative iron fence around the lower level of our apartment complex.
-Officer Nelson never even mentioned this particular falsehood to me, even though it sounds worse than any of the falsehoods and distorted truths he actually yelled at me about, but what do I know about police work?
+Hayden never even mentioned this particular falsehood to me, even though it sounds worse than any of the falsehoods and distorted truths he actually yelled at me about, but what do I know about police work?

 I have only jumped out at a woman in the dark once in my entire life.
 Ten years ago, still naïve to the ways of the horrible adult world, I was in the campus cemetery at night when I saw two women coming up the path and thought it would be funny to jump out from behind a large tombstone and scare them.
 I picked up this sense of humor from my dad, but didn't grasp at the time that it was entirely inappropriate in this context.
 Now it's just one of hundreds of things I've done that I feel really bad about.
 I'm glad they didn't shoot me.
 Even back then, though, I wouldn't have considered jumping out at a woman in the dark to be a viable method of making her want to date me, so I don't know why Calise would have thought I'd try it on her and then go on like nothing had happened.

 As requested, I brought a printout of the email that the police department never responded to.
 Curtis was very bothered that nobody ever responded.
 I had assumed it was intentional.
 Being ignored is a constant fact of life for me, and I assumed that whoever read the email just thought "Oh, Stalky McStalkerton is mad at us for telling him not to stalk his neighbors" and deleted it.
 I still wouldn't be surprised if that happened.
 But Curtis said that while the address I contacted is legit, he didn't recognize it, and he wasn't sure if anybody at the department was even checking it.
-The address, email@example.com, was the address that I saw the police department telling negative Google Reviewers to contact when I tried to leave a negative Google Review last year but couldn't because the pandemic somehow prevented Google employees from working online.
-If someone had taken my email seriously at that time, they could have checked Officer Nelson's body camera footage, but by now it's been deleted.
-So that's nice.
+The address, firstname.lastname@example.org, was the address that I saw the police department telling negative Google Reviewers to contact when I tried to leave a negative Google Review last year but couldn't because the pandemic somehow prevented Google employees from working online.
+If someone had taken my email seriously at that time, they could have checked Hayden's body camera footage, but by now it's been deleted.
+So that's pretty ----ing convenient for them.

-As far as looking into Officer Nelson's unwarranted choice to intimidate, threaten and yell at me, it would have been really helpful to have the body camera footage, so that's nice.
+As far as looking into Hayden's unwarranted choice to intimidate, threaten and yell at me, it would have been really helpful to have the body camera footage, so that's nice.
 He won't likely face any consequences but Curtis asked me what I think he should have done differently (besides everything) and promised to bring that up with him.
-At the time, Curtis said, Officer Nelson had been a cop for about a year, and now he's not the same cop he was a year and a half ago.
+At the time, Curtis said, Hayden had been a cop for about a year, and now he's not the same cop he was a year and a half ago.
 I don't find it reassuring at all that the trauma I've lived with for the last year and a half was contingent on how much experience the cop had, or in other words on bad luck, but at least he's probably not still doing that to people?
 Curtis said the cops are busy going to one call after another after another, and dealing with suicidal people literally every day, and sometimes they forget to slow down and listen and focus less on the authoritarian side of things.
-Yeah, any cop like Officer Nelson who depends on their authority to demand respect as a first resort is only proving that they deserve none.
+Yeah, any cop like Hayden who depends on their authority to demand respect as a first resort is only proving that they deserve none.

 She explained the term and pointed out that this incident involved three neurodivergent people.
 He explained what we already knew - that Utah is way behind in this area.
 Yes, we all remember how the Salt Lake Police Department dealt with 13-year-old Linden Cameron's mental health crisis by shooting him eleven times as he ran away from them.
 He said there's crisis intervention training, but not every officer has it, and it's hard to get every officer trained in it when they're so busy and there's such a high turnover.
 I don't know if there's always been a high turnover or if this is specifically because cops in the post-George Floyd era think being held accountable for their actions is persecution.
 This is why people say "Defund the Police" - because most police officers simply don't know what the hell they're doing around neurodivergent people, and have killed far too many of us.
 This should not be one of their responsibilities.
 Why the hell did we as a country decide that it is?